-If you’re not open minded going into drug and alcohol addiction treatment, you’re never going to question your own thinking, which probably isn’t healthy nor productive.
-After all, you’re best thinking go you here, and here is not where you want to be.
+If you’re not open-minded going into drug and alcohol addiction treatment, you’re never going to question your own thinking, which probably isn’t healthy nor productive.
+After all, you’re the best thinking go you here, and here is not where you want to be.

 Are You Ready to Get Sober?

 Getting sober isn’t easy, but with the right mindset and the right support in place, it’s achievable.
 Locate addiction treatment facilities in your state now.